We write the book, we publish the book, we sell the book, we promote the book.

 Below are a few thoughts and ideas to get you going – and keep you going.

-And if you’d like some support, guidance or help, just call me.
+And if you’d like some support, guidance or help, check out The Write Road.

 The publishing journey – self-publishing or otherwise – can be divided into three sections –